WE SUPPORT THE QUALITY OF EDUCATION IN RURAL MADAGASCAR

 Quality education does not equate schooling.
 In Madagascar, as in many developing countries, almost 100% of children of primary school age are enrolled in primary school.
 However, the lack of trained teachers, books, didactic materials and school infrastructure implies that a very large number of children end primary school without having reached basic literacy and numeracy.

 Sustainable Development Goal 4 (SDG 4) calls for ensuring inclusive and equitable quality education and promote lifelong learning opportunities for all.
-According to SDG 4, our goal is to increase the quality of education in rural Madagascar, through books, scholarships, teachers' training, volunteer teaching, environmental education, health education and more.
+According to SDG 4, our goal is to increase the quality of education in rural Madagascar, through books, scholarships, teachers' training, volunteer teaching, environmental education, health and nutrition care and more.

 WHAT DOES 'BOKY MAMIKO' MEAN?

 "Mamiko" is a compound noun formed by "Mami", which means "sweet", and "ko", which means "my".
 It is a word used to address a beloved person or thing.

 Hence, "Boky Mamiko": "Books, my love"!